 🔁Substitutions*

-- To make this dish with a higher fat beef brown beef before add to your slow cooker.
+- To make this dish with a higher fat beef, brown beef before adding it to your slow cooker.
 This will allow you to drain off all of the fat.
-If you cook raw, higher fat content beef directly with the other ingredients, the final product will be greasy.
+If you cook raw, higher-fat-content beef directly with the other ingredients, the final product will be greasy.

 - Looking to spice things up, add extra Korean red chili paste and top with your favorite hot sauces.

 - Not a sloppy Joe fan?
 Try these other Korean dishes (well, Korean-inspired!)
-Bang-Bang chicken, Spicy Korean Drumsticks, or Beef Bulgogoi.
+Bang-Bang chicken, Spicy Korean Drumsticks, or Beef Bulgogi.

 Top Tip